-It is known for applied and fundamental research as well as having one of the best robot football teams in the world.
+DFKI is known for applied and fundamental research as well as having one of the best robot football teams in the world.

-Recent impactful projects
+Recent impactful projects:

 After a competition under “Smart City Pilot Projects” organized by German Federal Ministry of the Interior, Building and Community (BMI), Kaiserslautern became one of the 13 German cities or municipalities selected in the first round.
 This enabled the city to be funded 15 million euros for the further development of the Smart City Pilot Projects.
-It is true that it is huge money for a population of 100,000 people, but this money can also be more beneficial if great people around the world decide to choose Kaiserslautern as either a place to be or a place to spend some time.
+This is a huge amount of money for a city with population of 100,000 people, but this money can also be more beneficial if great people around the world decide to choose Kaiserslautern as either a place to be or a place to spend some time.